We are excited to have you dine with us at the Gun Barrel Steak & Game House! A few things to know before you visit.

 - If you are running late, please call us and we will do our best to accommodate your schedule.
-If you are 15 minutes late for your reservation, we reserve the right to give your table away.
+If you are 15 minutes or later for your reservation, we reserve the right to give your table away.

-- To allow us to accommodate as many guests as possible with our limited seating, we ask that you stick to the following time frames:
+- To allow us to accommodate guests in a timely manner, we kindly ask that you stick to the following seating times: